-Calorie Restriction is known for extending lifespan in animals and does so in proportion to the degree of restriction.
-In a long running experiment by the NIA, rhesus monkeys were split into groups, where one group would eat ad lib and the other group would be put on 30% calorie restriction.
+Calorie restriction is known for extending lifespan in animals and does so in proportion to the degree of restriction.
+In a long-running experiment by the NIA, rhesus monkeys were split into groups, where one group would eat an ad libitum diet and the other group would be put on 30% calorie restriction.

-The researchers wrote about the monkey studies saying
+The researchers wrote about the monkey studies’ saying:

 “The possibility that lower levels of DR are as effective in increasing life span as high levels of DR could help explain the contradictory results reported on the effect of DR in rhesus monkeys in studies that were conducted at the University of Wisconsin and the NIA.
 One of the major differences in these two studies was body weight and the amount of food consumed by the AL monkeys.
 Body weight and food consumption were signiﬁcantly greater in the AL monkeys in the study at Wisconsin compared to the AL monkeys at the NIA, suggesting that the AL monkeys at the NIA were slightly restricted compared to the AL monkeys at Wisconsin.
 Therefore, the lack of an increase in longevity reported by Mattison et al. could be because of the AL rhesus monkeys in this study having achieved a level of restriction necessary for an increase in life span, and a further restriction did not further increase lifespan.”

-Study in Rats Comparing 10% CR and 40% CR
+Study in rats comparing 10% CR and 40% CR

-The rate of declining health for the ad lib and 10% CR group was similar, there was no real difference.
-However, only in the 40% restricted group was the slope of the gompertz curve altered, reflecting that the ageing of these animals was slower and they remained healthier and had a slower rate of decline in their health.
-The earlier deaths of some of the 40% CR group suggests that perhaps it was too much for some of the animals.
+The rate of declining health for the ad libitum and 10% CR group was similar; there was no real difference.
+However, in the 40% restricted group, the slope of the Gompertz curve was altered, reflecting that the aging of these animals was slower and they remained healthier.
+They also had a slower rate of decline in their health, the researches said.

 You can find the full paper here: http://onlinelibrary.wiley.com/doi/10.1111/nyas.12982/epdf